zoffline/zwift-offline/README.md

 To obtain your current profile:
 * Run ``scripts/get_profile.py -u <your_zwift_username>``
 * Move the resulting profile.bin (saved in whatever directory you ran get_profile.py in) into the ``storage`` directory.
+  * If using zoffline.exe on Windows, create the ``storage`` directory within the same folder as zoffline.exe if it does not already exist.
   * If using Docker, move profile.bin into the path you passed to ``-v``